supercool/functions/readme.md

-# Fetch plugin for Craft CMS 3.x
+# Functions plugin for Craft CMS 3.x

-A field type to embed videos for Craft CMS
+Craft CMS plugin to provide some useful tools

 ## Requirements